 When I first started planting edibles in micro gardens, I made a LOT of mistakes.
 I wasted so much time and money.
 There were plenty of ‘dried arrangements’ (dead plants!) as a result.
 I struggled with poor harvests.
 Over the years I’ve realised container gardening requires a different set of skills to growing directly in your garden.

 These are 6 key techniques you can use to maximise your harvests.
 Grow a continual abundance of delicious home grown organic food.
 Tuck in!

 - 1. Watering – Adequate moisture is a key factor for bountiful container gardens.
 Not overwatering or underwatering.
 Just enough moisture.
 I recommend you really pay attention to this.
 Use a moisture meter to check soil moisture.
 Or stick your finger in the soil!
-You can also make your own potting mix recipe.
+You can also make your own moisture-holding potting mix using my recipe.
 It should have moisture-hugging ingredients like coir peat.
 But no chemical nasties like water-saving crystals.
 The soil mix acts like a sponge.
 It will hold moisture and minerals to sustain your edibles.

 - 2. Plant Nutrition/Soil Food – Equally important is providing your food plants with the ‘love’ they need in the soil.
 Minerals and trace elements provide balanced nutrition.
 So your edible plants look vibrant.
-Your food will taste amazingly full of flavour.
-And smell delicious!
+Your food will taste amazingly full of flavour and smell delicious!
 Plants packed with nutrients are healing and health-giving for your body.
 Just like we get sick and suffer from ailments if our diet is lacking vitamins and minerals, it’s the same with our plants!
-Container gardens are totally dependent on you ‘feeding’ the soil regularly to build humus.
+Edible container gardens are totally dependent on you ‘feeding’ the soil regularly to build humus.